miso-lims/miso-lims/docs/user_manual/type_data.md

 ## Contacts

 Contacts may be saved for convenience when sending [transfer notifications](../transfers#transfer-notifications).
+The link to the Contacts list can be found in the Misc menu within the main navigation menu.
 Any user can add, edit, and delete contacts using the standard interface.